Skip to main content

 xiangyan@ufl.edu

-The Symposium is convened by a partnership between APTA, California Department of Transportation (Caltrans), University of Florida Transportation Institute, UC Davis Institute of Transportation Studies, the Mineta Transportation Institute, and the Safety and Mobility Advancements Regional Transportation and Economics Research (SMARTER) Center at Morgan State.
+The Symposium is convened by a partnership between California Department of Transportation (Caltrans), University of Florida Transportation Institute, APTA, UC Davis Institute of Transportation Studies, and the Mineta Transportation Institute.
 Organizing Committee members: